Refreshments will be available for watch parties and in-person sessions

 Time: 1:30 p.m.
 (Sask/CST)

-Panel Presentation: Pros and Cons of Open Licensing
+Panel Presentation: Pros, Cons and Challenges of Open Licensing

-Presenters: Christina Winter, Dr. Amber Fletcher, and Dr. Joyce McBeth
+Presenters: Christina Winter (Moderator), Dr. Amber Fletcher, J. Normand, and Dr. Joyce McBeth

 Register